resources by type

 Free Download

-Reading Comprehension Passages Fiction Set 1 Overview Reading comprehension lessons, especially written for Grade 6-7, providing the chance to read interesting and engaging passages.
+Reading Comprehension Passages Nonfiction Set 1 Overview Reading comprehension lessons, especially written for Grade 6-7, providing the chance to read interesting and engaging passages.
 Each lesson has a mix of questions to check understanding, a vocabulary or spelling activity to help remember key language introduced, and a writing exercise.
 Full answer keys are provided.
-Passage Included 2.Basketball: Evie shows her newfound basketball skills.
-Google Docs Version This is the Google Docs editable and fillable version.
+Passage Included 3.Elephant Seals: Fact: Elephant Seals spend 2 months a year on the beach!
+Google Docs Version This is the Docs editable and fillable version.
 This download is available in GOOGLE Docs, GOOGLE Forms, GOOGLE Slides.
 PDF, PPT, WORD.
 FULL CATALOG OF DOWNLOAD LINKS HERE Grade 6/7 Links Fiction Set 1 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 2 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 1 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 2 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Reading Passages Overview Each passage is especially written for Grade 6/7 students, including key vocabulary required for this age group.
 Topics are varied and are accompanied by colorful graphics.
 Topics are meant to educate, yet entertain the modern student.
 The majority of these short stories contain an important message - a way of developing these young learners further.
 Mixed Questions The mixed questions section of each lesson includes a variation of five to six comprehension, vocabulary and Math questions.
 In addition, key reading strategies are frequently covered including cause & effect, summarizing, compare & contrast and making conclusions.
 Mixed questions require a written response (no MCQ's), full answers and example responses appear at the end of the lesson.
 Spelling & Vocab Each reading passage contains a variety of words and phrases designed for Grade 6/7 students.
 Spelling and vocab activities provide the opportunity to build fluency with these words.
 Activities provide clues to help assist students.
 Vocabulary activities include extra questions where students must write a synonym, an antonym or a sentence using a certain word.
 Writing Prompts Writing prompts are designed to continue the theme or lessons learned in the story.
 Students are persuaded to write in a variety of ways and each prompt includes several cues to help.
 The main focus in this product, is the student.
 Prompts will require the student to relate to past experiences and encourage them to discuss feelings and ways to improve.
 Full Answer Keys Full answer keys and sample responses are provided so no matter how busy you are, you know you're covered!
 Mixed question answers provide evidence from the text, Math questions contain the relevant workings.
 Answers are designed for use by the teacher, but also suitable as a handout to the student.
 For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education